 The first thing we would like to discover would be an ad, sales brochure or instruction booklet in English for the Pentamatic II.
 We don’t think we will as we feel that they don’t exist.

 We would like to find a Pentamatic instruction booklet in Japanese.
-They could exist but it appears unlikely at this point.
+They must exist but we’ve yet to find one.

 A Pentamatic S instruction booklet and a sales brochure in Japanese.
-Don’t think they exist either.
+Don’t think they exist but time will tell.